 Ingredients, Substitutions & Adjustments

 - Chicken breast – This is the base of the broth.
 I used 2 pounds of chicken breasts but you can use any cut of chicken you want.
 Chicken pieces with bones result in the richest, best tasting broth.
+Most of the time when I make this soup, I use bone-in chicken thighs.
 To make large quantities of this soup, use an entire chicken.

 - Onion – Adds sweetness to the soup.
 I used a sweet yellow onion but a white onion works too.